sea-bass/pyrobosim/docs/source/usage/basic_usage.rst

     ros2 launch pyrobosim_ros demo_commands.launch.py mode:=action

-The first command will start a world as a ROS 2 node, and the second one will publish a plan (or set of actions) to the node.
+The first command will start a world as a ROS 2 node, and the second one will execute a plan (or set of actions) to the node.

 .. image:: ../media/pyrobosim_demo_ros.png
     :align: center